Tadoussac: History

 Jacques Cartier came to the site in 1535 during his second voyage.
 He found Innu people using it as a base for hunting seal.
 Later that same century, Basques conducted whaling expeditions on the river, as well as engaging in hides trade with the natives based in the shore at the mouth of the Saguenay.
 By the end of the 16th century, more than a thousand Algonquin, Etchimin, and Montagnais gathered at Tadoussac every summer to trade furs with Europeans.
 The first nations quickly learned not to trade with the first ship arriving, but to wait until several competing ships would drive up the prices of their furs.
+According to historian Bruce Trigger, the area was the "most important fur-trading centre in North America" by 1600.

 Tadoussac was founded in 1599 by François Gravé Du Pont, a merchant, and Pierre de Chauvin de Tonnetuit, a captain of the French Royal Navy, when they acquired a fur trade monopoly from King Henry IV.
 Gravé and Chauvin built the settlement on the shore at the mouth of the Saguenay River, at its confluence with the St. Lawrence, to profit from its location.
 But the frontier was harsh and only five of the initial sixteen settlers survived the first winter.
 In 1603, the tabagie or "feast" of Tadoussac reunited Gravé with Samuel de Champlain and with the Montagnais, the Algonquins, and the Etchimins."
 In 1615, the Mission of L'Exaltation-de-la-Sainte-Croix-de-Tadoussac, named in memory of a cross planted by Jean de Quen, was founded by the Récollet Order.
-Their missionary brothers sang the first Mass there two years later.

-Tadoussac remained the only seaport on the St. Lawrence River for 30 years.
+Their missionary brothers sang the first Mass there two years later.Tadoussac remained the only seaport on the St. Lawrence River for 30 years.
 Colonists from the Tadoussac area were involved in whaling from 1632 until at least the end of the century.